Cai (surname): Transliteration and romanization

-Chinese
+Chinese languages

 Cai is written the same (蔡) in both simplified and traditional Chinese characters.

-In Mandarin Chinese, the surname is transliterated as Cài in pinyin and Tongyong Pinyin, Ts'ai in Wade-Giles, and Tsay in Gwoyeu Romatzyh.
+In Mandarin Chinese, the character is transliterated as Cài in pinyin and Tongyong Pinyin, Ts'ai in Wade-Giles, and Tsay in Gwoyeu Romatzyh.
 In Southern Min or Taiwanese, it is Chhoà in Pe̍h-oē-jī.
-In Cantonese (Hong Kong and Macau), it is Coi3 in Jyutping and Choi in Yale.
+In Cantonese, it is Coi in Jyutping and Choi in Yale.
 (This should not be confused with the predominantly Korean family name Choi which has a different character [崔]).
 In Hakka it is Tshai in Pha̍k-fa-sṳ.
 (In Tongyong pinyin, it is Cai in Siyen Hakka and Ca̱i in Hoiliuk Hakka.)
 In Fuzhou dialect, it is Chái (in Bàng-uâ-cê).

+It is also important to note that Hong Kong and Macau do not follow a standardised romanisation system when it comes to names.

 Other languages

-Koreans use Chinese-derived family names and in Korean, Cai is 채 in Hangul, Chae in Revised Romanization, and Ch'ae in McCune-Reischauer.
+Koreans use Chinese-derived family names; thus in Korean, Cai is Chae(채).

 Vietnamese also use Chinese-derived family names.
 In Vietnamese, the name is Thái.
 The Chinese name 蔡 is usually transliterated via Sino-Vietnamese as Thái but sometimes as Sái.

 Japanese do not use Chinese family names but for Chinese in Japan who carry the name, it is さい in Hiragana and Sai in the major romanization systems.